 The 20.7 has exceptional phase characteristics that are accomplished without the use of compensation networks.
-To realize the optimum phasing, the 20.7 should be angled inward as shown in the diagrams in the manual.
+To realize the optimum phasing, the 20.7 should be angled inward as shown in the diagrams below.
 (Do not place parallel to the front wall.)
-For a larger "sweet spot" and multiple listeners, place tweeters on the outside.
-Single listeners may choose to place the tweeters on the inside.
-If you do, cant the speakers inward sufficiently so that the tweeter is not ahead of the bass/midrange in time as shown in the diagrams below .
+Depending upon the acoustics of your room, the imaging and sound stage may be better with the tweeters on the inside for listening only in the "sweet spot".
+For a larger audience or listening off to one side, tweeters on the outside will keep the image centered for those listening off-axis.

 Your 20.7s have been shipped with the tweeter jumpers removed.

 You must install a resistor or jumper for the operation of the tweeters.
 Most listening rooms will have the smoothest response when using the enclosed 1 ohm resistor for the tweeter.
 Rooms that are large and/or overly-damped may require the enclosed jumper for smooth response.

 Especially, during the break-in period, experiment with the 1 ohm resistors on the midrange.
 The addition of the midrange resistor will provide a "warmer" balance.

 - Bass Response